sivanhavkin/Entelgia/README.md

 * **Unified AI core** implemented as a single runnable Python file (`entelgia_unified.py`)
 * **Persistent agents** with evolving internal state
 * **Emotion- and conflict-driven dialogue**, not prompt-only responses
-* **Long-term memory** influencing future behavior
-* **Observer agent (Fixy)** that detects loops, contradictions, and stagnation

 ---

 ## What Happens When You Run It

-When you run the system, two primary agents engage in an ongoing dialogue.
+When you run the system, two primary agents engage in an ongoing dialogue driven by a **shared persistent memory database**.

 They:

-* Remember previous exchanges
-* Experience internal emotional and moral tension
+* Maintain continuity across turns via a unified memory store
-* Revisit unresolved themes
+* Revisit previously introduced concepts and themes
-* Gradually shift tone, perspective, and behavior

-An observer agent monitors the interaction, intervening when patterns become repetitive, incoherent, or ethically unstable.

-The result is not a scripted conversation, but an evolving cognitive process.
+* Exhibit emerging internal tension through dialogue (not hard-coded rules)

+At this stage, the system functions as a **research prototype** focused on persistent dialogue and internal coherence, rather than a fully autonomous cognitive simulation.

 ---